Top 10 Elemental Creatures in Magic: The Gathering

 What Are Elemental Creatures in Magic?

 In Magic, creatures bearing the elemental subtype come in all shapes and sizes, making them a versatile bunch.
-Elementals are generally higher-cost creatures, but compensate with impressive combat stats and traits including trample, +1/+1 counters, and other unique effects.
+Elementals are generally higher-cost creatures, but they compensate with impressive combat stats and traits including trample, +1/+1 counters, and other unique effects.

 While elementals are seen across all five colors, they slightly favor the green and red factions.
 But with hundreds of nature-crafted monsters running amok, which troops are most worth your time?
 These are the ten best elemental cards in Magic: The Gathering!